California Tonalism: California Tonalism Exhibitions

 Charles Rollo Peters, Houseboats in Belvedere, oil on canvas, 19 x 25 1/4 in.

 Although the term Tonalism was in common usage earlier in the century to describe "mood" painters, it seems to have reemerged in 1972 when the art historian Wanda Corn curated the exhibition "The Color of Mood:American Tonalism, 1880–1910" at the DeYoung Museum in San Francisco.
 This exhibition was accompanied by an exhibition catalog that laid out the history of American Tonalism and connected a wide range of artists and photographers as having similar motivations and as being part of the same movement.
 It has been described as a "landmark" exhibition in the art historical media.
 Nancy Moure explored the origins of art in Los Angeles in a 1995 exhibition, "Loners, Mavericks & Dreamers, Art in Los Angeles before 1900", for the Laguna Art Museum, which covered Southern California Tonalism.

 Perhaps the most important exhibition on California Tonalism was "Twilight and Reverie: California Tonalist Painting, 1890-1930" which was curated by Harvey Jones for the Oakland Museum of California in 1995.
 While a number of California painters had been recognized as Tonalists and included in different exhibitions, this show was limited to works done in and of California.
-Works by George Inness, William Keith, Maurice Del Mue, Sydney J. Yard, Granville Redmond, Charles Rollo Peters, Eugen Neuhaus, Giuseppe Cadenasso, Will Sparks, Arthur Mathews and Lucia Matthews, Arthur Atkins, and Gottardo Piazonni were included.
+Works by George Inness, William Keith, Maurice Del Mue, Sydney J. Yard, Granville Redmond, Charles Rollo Peters, Eugen Neuhaus, Giuseppe Cadenasso, Will Sparks, Arthur Mathews and Lucia Matthews, Arthur Atkins, and Gottardo Piazzoni were included.